-If the crossing occurs with two grape varieties of the same species as the European Vitis vinifera, one speaks of an intraspecific (intraspecies) crossing.
-If it concerns however two different species, for example Vitis vinifera with Vitis labrusca, one speaks of one Interspecific intersection, In this case, one calls the crossing result hybrid (Hybrid).
-All species of the subgenus Vitis are intercrossable and the offspring are due to the same DNA structure (n = 19) reproducible.
-Crosses belonging to the subgenus Muscadinia Vitis rotundifolia (n = 20) with species of the subgenus Vitis (n = 19) are difficult because of the incompatible chromosome sets (2n = 38 +1) and only possible if second ones are used as mother.
-But even then, among such offspring are often sterile, malformed specimens without Fruchtansatz what make breeding lines with Muscadinia genome difficult to even impossible.
+Is crossed with two grape varieties of the same species as for example the European one Vitis vinifera, one speaks of an intraspecific (intrinsic) crossing.
+But it is two different species, for example Vitis vinifera with Vitis labrusca, one speaks of one Interspecific crossing, In this case the result of the crossing is called hybrid (Hybrid).
+All types of the subgenus Vitis can be crossed with each other and the offspring are based on the same DNA structure (n = 19) reproductive.
+Crosses of those belonging to the subgenus Muscadinia Vitis rotundifolia (n = 20) with species of the subgenus Vitis (n = 19) are difficult because of the incompatible chromosome sets (2n = 38 +1) and only possible if second ones are used as mother.
+But even then there are often sterile, malformed specimens without fruit set among such offspring, which makes breeding lines with Muscadinia genome difficult or even impossible.

 Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)